dirtdigger/fleur_de_cali/worksheet/docs/index.md

 # Calistar Calibration Worksheet

 !!!
-Warning
+Note
     This worksheet is currently a work in progress!
 It should have preliminary functionality, but that functionality may have bugs or errors.
+Please report any bugs you find on the issue tracker.

 ## Before you start